-Joyful Dogs Gallery
+Joyful Dogs of Michigan Gallery

 To the right, Penny's owners get an after Board and Train lesson.
 The top video shows Penny exhibiting great impulse control with "Leave it" using very enticing food items.
 The bottom video is Dad's first lesson with her on Loose leash walking.